techakhil-me/spotifytoyoutube/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-Currently it supports conversion of just 50 songs, integration of YOUTB+UBE API under progress !
+Currently it supports conversion of just 50 songs, integration of YOUTBUBE API under progress !

 ## License